The Flowers of War is a four year program (2015-2018) that aims to measure the cultural cost of World War One.

 Significant examples are F.S.
 Kelly’s 1915 Gallipoli Sonata, found in Florence by Chris Latham; the German composer Johannes Schmiedgen’s Requiem, completed in the Somme trenches and currently being searched for; works by Botho Sigwart, a leading young German composer killed in Galicia in 1915; and Claude Duboscq, who wrote a significant amount of work while serving in the French army and who died largely forgotten in 1938.

 2015 was devoted to Gallipoli.
 From 2016 to 2018, we will focus mainly on the Western Front.
-In Australia, France and Germany, nine events will be researched and created through Latham’s Fellowship.
+In Australia, France and Germany, ten events will be researched and created through Chris Latham’s Australian Anzac Fellowship, awarded to him in 2015.
 Three recordings will also be made of music by Kelly, Duboscq and Sigwart.

 The project will conclude in 2018 with The Diggers’ Requiem, a commissioned full concert work marking the AIF’s significant Western Front battles.
 The Requiem will form a companion piece to the highly successful The Gallipoli Symphony, premiered in 2015 in Istanbul and Brisbane, and now in considerable demand as an ABC DVD.